gctools-outilsgc/aurora-design-system/documentation/pages/glossary.md

 ## Wireframe

-Wireframes are basic black and white samples of a new feature or interface.
-Often using placeholder content, and simple boxes and outlines, wireframes are not fully representative of the final product.
+Wireframes are basic black-and-white samples of a new feature or interface.
+Often using placeholder content and simple boxes and outlines, wireframes are not fully representative of the final product.
 Wireframes can be designed digitally or on paper, and are meant to be used early in the user experience research and design process.